-Payment processing providers assign MCCs to businesses to determine which fees to charge for using their payments services, depending on factors such as a business’s level of risk.
-Most MCCs are recognized by the majority of card issuers, but some card networks have their own set of MCC variations.
+Payment-processing providers assign MCCs to businesses to determine which fees to charge for using their payments services, depending on factors such as a business’s level of risk.
+Most MCCs are recognised by the majority of card issuers, but some card networks have their own set of MCC variations.
 Businesses cannot assign their own MCC codes but can request a specific MCC designation from their payments processor, which will be granted if the business fits the qualifications for that MCC designation.

 How are MCCs used in the transactions process?

 Simply put, MCCs tell both issuers and payments processors how to handle transactions from start to finish, including:

 Interchange rates are the fees that businesses pay to accept payments.
 Every time a cardholder makes a purchase with a card issued through your card programme, you can earn money by negotiating to keep a portion of the interchange that a business pays.
 Interchange rates are always set by the network based on a set of broad guidelines, but depending on the MCC, the rate will differ.
 Purchases made from businesses that belong to specific categories may generate more or less interchange.
 For example, MCCs attached to business types that tend to have lower fraud rates and chargeback rates might carry a lower interchange rate.
 Conversely, MCCs that correspond to higher-risk businesses might incur a higher interchange rate.

 Some types of businesses are allowed to charge cardholders a service fee on card payments for certain MCCs, such as government-related transactions.